City of Big Waters

 The solution was bridges that could be moved out of the way when a boat or barge needed to pass.
 Several expedients were tried.
 In one of the many reminiscences by old Chicagoans, Edwin O. Gale recalled that the first “bridge” across the south branch was a log raft affixed by chains to each bank; when a loaded canoe needed to pass, the fastenings on one bank were let loose so the raft could be pushed against the other bank and out of the way by the current.
 Later, in 1834, a primitive wooden drawbridge was built across the main river at Dearborn Street; the idea was sound, but the bridge wasn’t.

 Chicago ended up with 52 movable bridges, in fact, more than any other city in the world.
-Most early bridges were versions of the swing bridge, which moves out of the way of passing boats by pivoting horizontally on a pier in midstream.
+Most of them were versions of the swing bridge, which moves out of the way of passing boats by pivoting horizontally on a pier in midstream.
 The Rush Street bridge that opened in 1856 was a swing bridge—reputedly the first iron bridge built west of the Alleghenies.
-Swing bridges put watercraft at risk of collisions but they put street traffic at risk of kidnapping; when a boat approached on of the old center-pivot bridges, tenders simply swung the span open while people and wagons, caught at mid-crossing, were still on them.
+Swing bridges put watercraft at risk of collisions but they put citizens at risk of kidnapping; when a boat approached one of the old center-pivot bridges, tenders swung the span open while people and wagons, caught at mid-crossing, were still on them.

-Astonishingly, seven center-pivot swing bridges still stand on, or rather in, the Chicago Sanitary & Ship Canal; one is the bridge (now fixed) that since 1899 has carried the Illinois Central tracks across the Ship & Sanitary Canal east of Kedzie Avenue.
+Astonishingly, seven center-pivot swing bridges still stand on, or rather in, the Chicago Sanitary & Ship Canal; one is the bridge (now fixed in place) that since 1899 has carried the Illinois Central tracks across the Ship & Sanitary Canal east of Kedzie Avenue.
 There also is a restored swing bridge in Romeoville, where it carries hikers and bike riders on the Centennial Trail across the canal.

 Another then-standard form of movable bridge was the vertical lift bridge in which the roadway is lifted between two towers on the banks.
 The 1915 Pennsylvania Railroad Bridge over the South Branch east of Canal Street, familiar to uncountable thousands of Amtrak riders as they crawl into the city from the south, is of this type.
 Lift bridges worked better than swing bridges, but lifting half a bridge is hard work, and the height of their towers make them intrusive in a downtown that was trying, haltingly, to make itself comely.

-Engineers set to work making movable bridges that worked.
+Engineers set to work making movable bridges that worked in a busy city.
 The solutions they came up with transformed the city and earned Chicago its first medals as a can-do city.
 (Say “Chicago style” to a bridge engineer and he doesn’t think of pizzas or tall office buildings.)
-Its bridges deserve mention with its great buildings of the 19th century, and indeed the authoritative AIA Guide to Chicago lists eleven of them.
+Its bridges deserve mention with its great buildings of the 19th century, and indeed the authoritative AIA Guide to Chicago lists eleven of them as architectural landmarks.

 Fitting the movable spans of a lift bridge with counterweights makes it easier to move them and requires a less hefty infrastructure.
-Chicago pioneered in the construction of two versions of bridges of this “bascule” (from the French for counterweight) type.
+Chicago pioneered in the construction of two versions of bridges of this bascule (from the French for counterweight) type.
 One was the rolling lift bridge invented by William Scherzer.
-Cermak Street Bridge between Archer Avenue and Halsted Street near Chinatown, erected in 1906, was of this type; the last bridge of that design in the city, it was replaced in 1998.
-Another rolling lift bridge by Scherzer is the “Eight Track” railroad bridge across the Chicago Sanitary & Ship Canal west of Western Avenue; its works are still to be admired, but the bridge has been fixed in the lowered position.
+An example is the Cermak Street Bridge between Archer Avenue and Halsted Street near Chinatown, erected in 1906; the last bridge of that design in the city, it was replaced in 1998.
+Another rolling lift bridge by Scherzer is the “Eight Track” railroad bridge across the Chicago Sanitary & Ship Canal west of Western Avenue; its works are still to be admired, but the bridge has long been fixed in the lowered position.

 Almost all of Chicago’s modern movable bridges have been a second type of bascule bridge—the trunnion bascule bridge, developed by local engineers at the turn of the 20th century.
 The halves of a trunnion bascule bridge pivot upward on a bearing or pivot known as a trunnion; lifting counterweights are hidden in pits beneath each span’s end.
 The resulting structure is compact and the operation efficient—just the thing in a bridge in a crowded city.
 The first trunnion bascule bridge to open in the U.S. was the Cortland Bridge (originally the Clybourn Place Drawbridge), which first carried traffic across the North Branch of the Chicago River in 1902.
 (The Cortland Bridge turned 100 years old in 2002; the structure in 1982 was designated a National Historic Landmark by the American Society of Civil Engineers, who know a good bridge when they see one.)
 The bridge that first carried traffic on what is today known as Lake Shore Drive over the Chicago River in 1937 was then the largest bascule bridge in the world.

 Traffic conflicts between river and land craft were never eliminated, they merely became less acute as river traffic dwindled.
-Large lake vessels no longer move through downtown, and nearly all the barge-pushing river towboats that do work tat stretch of the river have pilothouses that can be lowered to fit under fixed bridges.
+Large lake vessels no longer move through downtown, and nearly all the barge-pushing river towboats that do work that stretch of the river have pilothouses that can be lowered to fit under fixed bridges.
 Some three dozen of the city’s drawbridges still work, as do five vertical lift bridges.
-What was cursed as an inconvenience is more likely to be cherished; the raising and lowering of bridges on the Chicago River’s main stem and the near-downtown stretch of the South Branch when the city’s flotilla of tall-masted pleasure boats moves to and from winter berths is a popular spectacle.
+As a result, what was cursed as an inconvenience is more likely to be cherished; the raising and lowering of bridges on the Chicago River’s main stem and the near-downtown stretch of the South Branch when the city’s flotilla of tall-masted pleasure boats moves to and from winter berths is today a popular spectacle.

 Not all of Chicago’s innovative bridges cross water.
 The North Avenue Pedestrian Bridge which carries bathers are others over Lake Shore Drive to the North Avenue beach in Lincoln Park was an engineering marvel when it opened in 1938.
 (It boasts a long span with no central support graceful enough to merit inclusion in an exhibit of modern architecture and design at New York’s Museum of Modern Art.)
 Alas, the structure does not meet today’s accessibility standards, and the city plans to replace it.